atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     3.  need to split UNSC smaller speech segments or paragraphs to pass into pipeline

-5. Documentation
+4. Documentation

     1.  fix up all readmes for clarity

     2.  fill up pydocstrings in appropriate style for all functions

-    3.  add all dependencies and information on how to install
+    3.  add all dependencies and information on how to install, test venv on cluster

     4.  add information on init.sh and how to use